deepakcern/privateMCProduction/README.md

 # Submit Crab Job

 ## GENSIM production
 To produce GENSIM file, you need to modify two files `privateproduction.sh` and `crabconfig_draft.py` accordingly.
 Go through both files in details.
-In `privateproduction.sh` provide required number of events in `NUMBEREVENTS` and your Gridpack location in `GRIDPACKLOC`.
-In `crabconfig_draft.py` provide your T2 site in `config.Site.storageSite` and storage location in `config.Data.outLFNDirBase` and provide units per job in `config.Data.unitsPerJob` accordingly.
+In `privateproduction.sh` script, provide required number of events in `NUMBEREVENTS` and your Gridpack location in `GRIDPACKLOC`.
+In `crabconfig_draft.py` file, provide your T2 site in `config.Site.storageSite` and storage location in `config.Data.outLFNDirBase` and provide units per job in `config.Data.unitsPerJob` accordingly.

 To check script locally, do `USECRAB="False"` inside the script `privateproduction.sh` and run this command:
 ```